The most popular ransomware strains targeting UK businesses

 Regardless of the type of industry you're in, the size of your workforce, the products and services you create, or the value of the data you hold, you have one thing in common with every other digital business: You are a target for ransomware.

-Cyber security firm Malwarebytes recently analysed the distribution of malware across the world, including a breakdown of the UK's most popular ransomware families, and presented its findings at London's DTX Europe in October.
+The good news is that we now have some idea what ransomware is becoming popular among hackers targeting the UK.
+Cyber security firm Malwarebytes recently analysed the distribution of malware across the world, including a breakdown of the UK's most popular ransomware families, and presented its findings at London's DTX Europe in October 2019.

 As you can see from the charts above, the region in which your business operates is a significant factor in determining what ransomware you are likely to encounter.
 However, it's also worth pointing out that GandCrab, by far the most popular across all regions, and Cerber were both distributed as ransomware as a service.